Animation for Beginners

 It takes about two years to become substantially good at animating and that's with a regular and consistent application.
 It takes longer if the later isn't true.

 In Kenya, there are three schools you should look into:

 Globally, there are many renowned physical and online schools like:

 Does one need to know how to draw?

 The global animation industry is highly competitive and full of eager animators looking to show the next big hit.
-As you can imagine, there's a ton of animators presenting top-notch work therefore the consumers are spoilt for choice.
+As you can imagine, there are a ton of animators presenting top-notch work therefore the consumers are spoilt for choice.
 This means that a lazy animator's work will drown in the piles of industrious animator's work.
 In Kenya, the market is gradually warming up to the concept of animation and thus is ripe in terms of opportunities.
 At the same time, it becomes a challenge to get paid your worth as it's a new concept.
 For the few who've managed to sell value, they're breaking bank.

-In a nut shell, "Chema chajiuza!!"
+In a nutshell, "Chema chajiuza!!"

 As a production studio, we could use highly skilled creative artists.
 Feel free to check out the jobs often available and maybe even drop us your Portfolio link to add it to our expanding talent pool.